BT-H/BT-H.drumkit.github.io/README.md

 Application: JavaScript Drum Kit

 How to install:
-  Click the Green "Code" Button.
-  Click on "Download Zip" at bottome of drop down menu.
+  Click the Green "Code" Button On the Page: https://github.com/BT-H/BT-H.drumkit.github.io Click on "Download Zip" at bottome of drop down menu.
-  Once file is downloaded to your computer unzip the package.
+  Once the File is Downloaded Unzip the File.
-  Open the drumKit-main folder and click on index.html to open the application.
+  Open the drumKit-main Folder and Click on index.html to Open the Application.

 How to use:
   Create Your Own Music Using the Letters Shown on the Page.